Ninnu Kori

 The plot revolves around Uma (Nani), Pallavi (Thomas), and Arun (Pinisetty).
 When Uma declines her proposal to elope, Pallavi marries Arun and emigrates to the US.
 Uma who still is in love with Pallavi also lands up in the US a year later in the hope of getting her back.

 The film was commercially successful, grossing over ₹52 crore at the box office.
 A Tamil-language remake titled Thalli Pogathey was released in 2021.

 Plot

-On the day of her first wedding anniversary, Pallavi, under the pretext of running errands for their party, travels to Los Angeles from her home in San Francisco without the knowledge of her husband Arun to meet Uma, her former lover.
+On the day of her first wedding anniversary, Pallavi travels from San Francisco to Los Angeles under the pretext of running errands for the anniversary party.
+Unbeknownst to her husband, Arun, she goes to meet Uma, her former lover.